lbryio/lbry.com/content/news/112-epicenter.md

 Brian Fabian Crain, Sebastien Couture and Meher Roy of Epicenter TV host some of best interviews from the sharpest minds in cryptocurrency.

-Founders, engineers, venture capitalists, and academics from Fred Ersham, Roger Ver, Peter Rizun, Vitalik Buterin, Gavin Andresen, Emin Gün Sirer… you won't want t miss a single interview, now available on LBRY in their entirety at:
+Founders, engineers, venture capitalists, and academics from Fred Ersham, Roger Ver, Peter Rizun, Vitalik Buterin, Gavin Andresen, Emin Gün Sirer… you won't want to miss a single interview, now available on LBRY in their entirety at:

 - lbry://@Epicenter